avj2352/openai_audio_translator/README.md

 You can now start building your application using Mantine components and writing styles in SCSS files.

+# TESTING

+The following features have been developed & tested...

+- Transcribe: Generate text from youtube url ✅
+- Chunk up audio.mp3 into intervals of 8 mins
+- Translate audio text to hindi using OpenAI ...
+- Generate audio file from translated text ...

 ## Transcribed Text 01